 To get started with CIIP funding, Canadian businesses should explore the program’s open Requests for Proposals (RFPs).
 These RFPs are occasional calls for new partnerships between Canadian companies and companies in one of five international countries.
 Companies must submit a RFP to be considered; if accepted, companies can participate in foreign trade missions to find research partners.
 Funding is awarded after projects have finished and research partners have incurred eligible expenses.

-About the Canadian International Innovation Program
+Canadian International Innovation Program (CIIP): Funding for Research Projects

 The Canadian International Innovation Program (CIIP) is a research and development funding program that also supports matchmaking activities with potential research partners.
 Through the program, Canadian businesses can receive funding to participate in Government of Canada-led trade missions.
 Companies meet and develop relationships with foreign companies, then develop a plan for advancing innovative technologies.